castai/egressd/README.md

 * Kubernetes context is added including source and destination pods, nodes, node zones, ips.
 * Exporter can export logs to http or prometheus.

+#### Priviledges

+Egressd runs as priviledged container for a few reasons:
+1. DNS tracer uses eBPF.
+2. Bidirectional mount propogation is used to enable netfilter conntrack accounting and mount cgroupv2.

 ### Install